Non-Abelian Dark Forces and the Relic Densities of Dark Glueballs: Freeze-Out with Multiple Glueballs

 The net result of this analysis is that it is generally a good approximation to compute the freezeout of the $C$-odd density using a simplified two-state system consisting only of the $i=1,\,6$ ($\zpp$ and $1^{+-}$) glueballs.
 Correspondingly, the system of Boltzmann equations is \beq \dot{n}_1 + 3Hn_1 &=& -\langle\sigma_{32}v^2\rangle n_1^2(n_1-\bar{n}_1)\\ && + \lsvr_{6611}\left[n_6^2 - \lrf{{n}_1}{\bar{n}_1}^2\bar{n}_6^2\right] \nnmb\\ \nnmb\\ \dot{n}_6 + 3Hn_6 &=& - \lsvr_{6611}\left[n_6^2 - \lrf{{n}_1}{\bar{n}_1}^2\bar{n}_6^2\right] \ . \eeq Corrections to this estimate are expected to be of order unity, which is well within the uncertainties on the cross sections.

 The mass-weighted yields of the lightest $1^{+-}$ $C$-odd $SU(3)$ glueball based on this analysis are shown in Fig.~\ref{fig:oddgb}.
-Like for the $C$-even states, the inclusion of additional heavier $C$-odd glueballs generally has a negligible effect on the final abundance of the lightest $\zpp$ mode, which dominates the total glueball density.
-The relic abundance of the $1^{+-}$ state is much smaller than the $\zpp$, but can be considerably larger than any of the $C$-even states, even though it is heavier than the $2^{++}$ and $0^{-+}$ glueballs.
+Like for the $C$-even states, the inclusion of additional heavier $C$-odd glueballs generally has a negligible effect on the final abundance of the lightest $\zpp$ mode relative to the one-state model discussed previously.
+Furthermore, the $\zpp$ state dominates the total glueball density, and the relic abundance of the $1^{+-}$ state is smaller by several orders of magnitude.
+However, the $1^{+-}$ density can be considerably larger than any of the $C$-even states, even though it is heavier than the $2^{++}$ and $0^{-+}$ glueballs.
 As discussed above, this can be understood by the absence of relevant coannihilation reactions involving the much more abundant $\zpp$ glueball.
 Let us also point out that $C$-odd dark glueballs provide an explicit realization of the scenario discussed in Ref.~\cite{Pappadopulo:2016pkp} consisting of a stable dark matter state freezing out in the background of a massive bath.